 - Skills development through evidence-based treatments such as Dialectical Behavioral Therapy (DBT) and Cognitive Behavioral Therapy (CBT)

 - Comprehensive discharge planning

-For female clients 18 and older, living accommodations are offered nearby at many of our locations.
-Clients participate in Monte Nido’s partial hospitalization or intensive outpatient program during the day and return to the residence in the evening.
-This provides clients the opportunity to practice independent living within a recovery community that provides additional professional support and structure.
+For clients 18 and older, living accommodations are offered nearby at many of our locations when clients are ready to step down from residential treatment.
+Clients participate in Monte Nido’s day treatment program and return to apartments to practice independent living.

 Get The Help You Deserve